EricFram/EricFram.github.io/_posts/2016-09-29-What-Is-Limitless-Fortune.md

 <img class="blog-entry-image-small" src="{{ site.url }}/images/what-is-limitless-fortune-images/lf-finances2.png" rel="lf finances">

-All of your in-game financial activity is tracked and is available to check at any time.
+All in-game financial activity is tracked and is available to check at any time.
 This includes things like stocks and bonds, trade inventory (using average cost basis valuation), and total net worth.

 ###Investing###